storacha/RFC/rfc/ipni-w3c.md

 ### Motivation

-- Align IPNI advertisement entries with CAR block sets, so that these CIDs can be queried to get the location of the CARx-index and CAR data.
+- Align IPNI advertisement entries with CAR block sets, so that these multihashes can be queried to get the location of the CARx-index and CAR data.
   - This exposes our block-to-car indexes.
 Anyone could use IPNI to find which CAR a block is in.
   -   The context id bytes provide the CAR CID for any block look up.
 The CAR CID can then be used to find the CAR index via our content-claims API.
   - We could delete the IPNI records by CAR CID if the CAR is deleted.
 - Make IPNI advertising an explicit UCAN capability that clients can invoke rather than a side-effect of bucket events
   - With this we are free to write CARs anywhere.
-The user's agent invokes a `ipni/offer` capability to ask us to publish an IPNI advertisement for the blocks in their CAR.
+The user's agent invokes a `ipni/offer` capability to ask us to publish an IPNI advertisement for the blocks of data stored.
+  - w3s commits to user that it can serve data from a particular location, and user redelegates thst to IPNI to create advertsiement.
   - This empowers the user to opt-in or out as they need, and allows us to bill for the (small) cost of running that service.
-- Provide a way to retrieve a CAR index, that has (CID, offset, length) tuples, without retrieving the CAR file.
+- Provide a way to retrieve a CAR index, that has (multihash, offset, length) tuples, without retrieving the CAR file.
     - Eliminates the need to rely on the CARPark database.
 Block location information can now be stored on the w3s network.
     - Clients can request specific data item and only receive data for that item.
 - Put the source inclusion claim in the IPNI advert metadata.
-  - We have to sign IPNI Adverts as the provider.
-Providing a signed source claim allows more nuanced reputation decisions.

-Question: Is there a specific use case for the inclusion claim in the metadata?
+  - Identifies the source of the stored data, which is the client.

 ### Quick IPNI primer

 IPNI ingests and replicates billions of signed provider claims for where individual block CIDs can be retrieved from.

-Users can query IPNI servers for any CID, and it provides a set of provider addresses and transport info, along with a provider specific `ContextID` and optional metadata.
+Users can query IPNI servers for any multihash, and it provides a set of provider addresses and transport info, along with a provider specific `ContextID` and optional metadata.

 For example: <http://cid.contact> hosts an IPNI server that Protocol Labs maintains.